findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS .mdGuide to Decentralized Finance Without Getting Rekt.md

 * If the project name or website domain name is mispelled, it's a scam.
 * If they're begging you to "bridge" to a brand new, unheard-of chain to get their "airdrop," that's a scam too.
 * If the only "community" is a Telegram group full of dopey bots spamming "TO THE MOON!," it's a scam, fam.
+Exect the liquidity pool to vanish.
-* If someone on Telegram or X posts something about V2 or a token relaunch, don't fall for it. safe bet it's a scam.
+* If someone on Telegram or X posts something about V2 or a token relaunch, don't fall for it.
+Safe bet it's a scam.

-If it sounds too good to be true or even smells a bit fishy, it's probably a fly trap waiting for an unsuspecting fly.
+If it sounds too good to be true or seems a bit off, it's probably a fly trap waiting for an unsuspecting fly.

 ### Rule #3: DYOR (Do Your Own Research)

-Don't ape into something just because a tweet from an anon account with a pixlated penguin for a profile picture told you to.
+Don't ape into something just because a tweet from an anon account with a pixwlated penguin smoking a cig for a profile picture told you to.
 Trust no one, and learn to be a blockchain detective.

-* Check the contract: Use tools like Base Explorer, Honeypot.is, and Tokensniffer to check the token's details.
+* **Check the contract:** Use tools like Base Explorer, Honeypot.is, and Tokensniffer to check the token's details.
 Thjere tools let you see if the token has dangerous functions and whether the liquidity pool can disappear leaving everyone with worthless tokens.
-* Look at the tokenomics: Who owns the tokens?
+* **Look at the tokenomics:** Who owns the tokens?
 Is one wallet holding 50% of the supply?
 If so, they can dump on you at any moment.
 It's not if, it's when.
 Run.
-* Find the team: Is the team anonymous?
+* **Find the team:** Is the team anonymous?
 That’s common in crypto, but it can also be a risk.
 A doxxed team with a public reputation has a lot more to lose... and they can't just swap screen names and do it all over again.

 ### Rule #4: Start Small

 For your first DefI foray using a new-to-you protocol, use a trivial amount of money.
-An amount you’d be okay with losing if you accidentally fat-fingered the something in th UI.
+An amount you’d be okay with losing if you accidentally fat-fingered the something in the UI.
 Transactions are cheap on Base.
 Test, test, test.

 Get a feel for the UI, the gas fees, and the process.
 Once you’ve successfully done a few small transactions and feel comfortable, then you can think about using larger amounts.
 Crypto pros aren’t born; they’re forged by making small, survivable mistakes.